 Statement on the 2022 State of the State

-Áine Duggan, President and CEO of The Partnership for the Homeless, issued the following statement about plans to address homelessness in the 2022 State of the State.
+Áine Duggan, President and CEO of The Partnership to End Homelessness, issued the following statement about plans to address homelessness in the 2022 State of the State.

 “We are encouraged by, and applaud, the Governor’s announcement of a new approach to solve homelessness, which echoes our calls for greater investments in the creation and preservation of affordable and supportive housing, legal assistance, mental health and other public assistance measures that address the root causes of homelessness.
 We are particularly heartened by the Governor’s acknowledgment that all New Yorkers are deserving of affordable homes and that funding mental health initiatives is key to addressing and solving street homelessness.